Close

 Formation of a negative perception of a man

-We already mentioned this error: there is no need to add half of humanity to the list of “abnormal people”.
-This will not make you or your children happy, it will only be an addition to distrust between your child and the opposite sex.
+We already mentioned this error: there is no benefit to adding half of humanity to the list of “abnormal people”.
+This will not make you or your children happy, it will only contribute to distrust between your child and men in general.

 Excess caring

-When left alone with a child, mothers often face the temptation to make raising their baby the main purpose in life, partly to compensate for a sense of absence.
-However, it is important not to forget that a child is a separate individual who does not have to be with you until the last breath.
-Excessive care makes the child inactive and depressed.
-In adolescence, a mother may encounter a vivid protest that will lead the child to risky and dependent behavior.
+When left alone with a child, mothers can face the temptation to make raising their baby the main purpose in life, partly to compensate for a sense of absence.
+However, it is important to remember that a child is a separate individual who must make his or her own way in the world.
+Excessive care can be stifling to the child.
+In adolescence, a mother may then encounter strong protest as the now teenager rebels, often in the form of risky behavior.
 If the rebellion is suppressed, then, most likely, the teenager will stay in their home just “to please his mother”, whilst being a deeply unhappy person.

 Read more on Helicopter parents: all that you need to know about excessive care.